szabgab/codeandtalk.com/README.md

 * Convert the whole site to be dynamically generated from json files.

-* Convert all the data files to JSON, beautidy them?
+* Convert all the data files to JSON, beautify them?
 * Create skeleton for each file-type?

 * Include picture of each speaker?